 An Organizational Conflict of Interest (OCI) is when a person is unable or potentially unable to render impartial assistance or advice to the Government, or the person’s objectivity in performing the contract work is or might be otherwise impaired, or a person has an unfair competitive advantage.
-COI is a situation in which a person, who is in a position of trust, has a competing professional or personal interest.
+COI is when a person in a position of trust has a competing professional or personal interest.

-OCIs are becoming more and more common as the Government moves towards the contracting of services that were traditionally done by Government employees and as the defense industry merges and consolidates.
-OCIs may arise due to the following reasons:
+OCIs are becoming more and more common as the Government moves towards the contracting of services that Government employees traditionally did and as the defense industry merges and consolidates.
+It is the responsibility of contractors to avoid, neutralize, or mitigate OCIs to prevent an unfair competitive advantage.
+The following are three types of conflicts of interest they need to beware of.

 If the Program Contracting Officer (PCO) and Program Manager (PM) discover that a potential conflict exists, the PM & Program Management Office (PMO) will assist the Contracting Officer in an investigation to identify all actual and potential OCIs.
 Once an OCI has been determined to exist, the Contracting Officer will provide a written analysis, which includes the following: